glycoverse/glymotif/tests/testthat/_snaps/has-motif-vectorized.md

       Error in `ensure_motifs_are_graphs()`:
       !
 Motifs at indices 2 and 3 are neither known motif names or able to be parsed as IUPAC-condensed structure strings.

-# some bad motif names
+# has_motifs: some bad motif names

     Code
       has_motifs(glycan, motifs)